US Cash Products-Harbor distillates up on buying interest

 Sept 15 Fresh buying interest arrived in the New York Harbor distillate market on Thursday, reversing an eight-day basis slide as prompt ultra-low sulfur diesel differentials rose one cent a gallon, traders said.

-Buyers scooped up barrels after harbor ULSD fell to 2.00 cents a gallon over the screen on Wednesday, the lowest it has been since January.
+Buyers scooped up barrels after harbor ULSD fell to 2.00 cents a gallon over the screen on Wednesday, the lowest it's been since January this year.

 Other distillates differentials also climbed Thursday.
 Jet fuel firmed by a penny and heating oil and low sulfur diesel each gained about a half cent in thin trade.